hdinkel/linuxcommandline/linux_beginner/exercises_beginner.rst

 Remote access
 -------------
 #.
-Login to machine "submaster.embl.de" (using your own username)
+Login to machine "submaster1.embl.de" (using your own username)

 #.
 Use exit to quit the remote shell (Beware to not exit your local shell)